Loading lesson…

 The big idea: contamination is the silent corruption of AI benchmarks.
 Newer, private, or expert-written tests are the trustworthy anchors.

-What is the core idea behind "Benchmark Contamination"?
+What is the main idea of "Benchmark Contamination"?